06 Safeguarding children, young people and vulnerable adults policy

 procedure 01.21 Terrorist threat/attack and lock-down).

-- The designated person informs their designated
+- The designated safeguarding lead informs their

-officer of the situation at the first opportunity.
+designated officer of the situation at the first opportunity.

 - In the case of a serious breach where there was a

-perceived or actual threat to the safety of the children, the manager/designated person completes 06.1c Confidential safeguarding incident report form) and copies in their line manager on the day of
+perceived or actual threat to the safety of the children at Woodlands Preschool, the manager/designated person completes 06.1c Confidential safeguarding incident

-the incident.
+report form) and copies in their line manager on the day of the incident.
 The owners/trustees/directors ensure a robust organisational response and ensure that learning is shared.

 Further